-Permission of Prerequisite: department.
-One to four hours credit. depending on the nature and extent of the problem.
+Prerequisite: Permission of the department.
+One to four hours credit, depending on the nature and extent of the problem.
 This is a course designed to introduce qualified students to specific agricultural areas including Agribusiness, Animal Science, Horticulture, or Plant Science.
 Note: only six hours of Special Problems in Agriculture may be used to satisfy the curriculum requirements for the B.S. degree in Agribusiness.